Mattsantos541/Telco-Regression-Project/README.txt

 monthly _charges
 Toatl_charges

-within the data set contsining just the month to moonth contracts, the decision tree clasifier increased the4 accuracy of the model by 1%
+within the data set containing just the month to month contracts, the decision tree clasifier increased the accuracy of the model by 1%

 The acuracy of the MVP is 79%

+Logistic Regression-

+using the variables:
+tenure
+online_secuirty
+tech_support
+monthly _charges
+Total_charges

+within the data set containing just the month to month contracts, the decision tree clasifier decreased the accuracy of the model

+The acuracy of the logistic regression is 71%

+K-Nearest Neighbor-

+using the variables:

+tenure
+online_secuirty
+tech_support
+monthly _charges
+Total_charges

+within the data set containing just the month to month contracts, the decision tree clasifier decreased the accuracy of the model

+The acuracy of the logistic regression is 76%